alloydwhitlock/README/manager-readme.md

 - "An Elegant Puzzle: Systems of Engineering Management" Will Larson

 ### Music
 Honestly, I've been listening to too much dreampop & shoegaze lately.
 I'm going to own that.
+If you like vinyl records, I've started to put my collection into Discogs.
+You can view it here: [https://www.discogs.com/user/alloydwhitlock/collection](https://www.discogs.com/user/alloydwhitlock/collection)

 ### Coffee